 Clones reach maturity more quickly because they're further along in their development than a cannabis seed yet to pop.
 Clones also guarantee identical plants in your SOG spread, helping ensure your canopy is the same height and produces the same flowers.

 However, it's essential to understand that flowering time varies from cultivar to cultivar.
 Each variety of cannabis may take more or less time to flower, regardless of the SOG method.
-Too, not every strain is viable using SOG.
-Indicas generally perform better than sativas, as they naturally have faster flowering cycles and develop shorter plants.
+Also, not every strain is viable using SOG — indicas generally perform better than sativas, as they naturally have faster flowering cycles and develop shorter plants.
 Know what strain you're growing and its average flowering time to ensure a thriving SOG canopy of buds.